History of the British Raj: Willingdon imprisons leaders of Congress

 In 1932 the Viceroy, Lord Willingdon, after the failure of the three Round Table Conferences (India) in London, now confronted Gandhi's Congress in action.
 The India Office told Willingdon that he should conciliate only those elements of Indian opinion that were willing to work with the Raj.
 That did not include Gandhi and the Indian National Congress, which launched its Civil Disobedience Movement on 4 January 1932.
 Therefore, Willingdon took decisive action.
 He imprisoned Gandhi.
 He outlawed the Congress; he rounded up all members of the Working Committee and the Provincial Committees and imprisoned them; and he banned Congress youth organisations.
 In total he imprisoned 80,000 Indian activists.
 Without most of their leaders, protests were uneven and disorganised, boycotts were ineffective, illegal youth organisations proliferated but were ineffective, more women became involved, and there was terrorism, especially in the North-West Frontier Province.
 Gandhi remained in prison until 1933.
 Willingdon relied on his military secretary, Hastings Ismay, for his personal safety.

 Communal Award: 1932

-MacDonald, trying to resolve the critical issue of how Indians would be represented, on 4 August 1932 granting separate electorates for Muslims, Sikhs, and Europeans in India and increased the number of provinces that offered separate electorates to Anglo-Indians and Indian Christians.
-Untouchables (now known as the Dalits) obtained a separate electorate.
-That outraged Gandhi because he firmly believed they had to be treated as Hindus.
-He and Congress rejected the proposal, but it went into effect anyway.
+MacDonald, trying to resolve the critical issue of how Indians would be represented, on 16 August 1932 announced the Communal Award, which retained separate electorates for Muslims, Sikhs, and Europeans in India and increased the number of provinces that offered separate electorates to Anglo-Indians and Indian Christians.
+The Depressed Classes (now known as the Dalits) obtained a separate electorate.
+Gandhi, representing the Indian National Congress during negotiations, rejected separate electorates for the Depressed Classes, Europeans, Anglo-Indians, and Indian Christians because, according to historian Helen Nugent, he believed those separate electorates would weaken Congress' claim to be nationally representative.
+The award went into effect anyway.